artxty/typed-async-storage/README.md

 });
 ```

-Now you can interact with your 'simpleStorage' and have *PropTypes* validation out of the box!
+Now you can interact with your 'simpleStorage' and *PropTypes* validation.

 ```js
 await simpleStorage.set('darkMode', true);
 const isDarkMode = await simpleStorage.get('darkMode');